'Security incident' at New Orleans Juvenile Justice Center ends in 1 arrest

-NEW ORLEANS — After the Orleans Parish District Attorney said there was a "riot situation" at the Juvenile Justice Intervention Center Thursday night, JJIC officials said his portrayal of the event is completely inaccurate.
+NEW ORLEANS — After the Orleans Parish District Attorney said there was a "riot situation" at the Juvenile Justice Intervention Center Thursday night, JJIC officials and Mayor LaToya Cantrell said that portrayal of the event is completely inaccurate.

+"They did not have any knives, it was not a riot at all," Cantrell said at a late afternoon press briefing.

 According to Dr. Kyshun Webster, Director of the JJIC, what the DA called a riot was three detainees locking themselves in a cell with improvised weapons.